 The outcome of the pre-feasibility study warrants that the project now proceeds into the next stage, i.e. a fully-fledged feasibility investigation.
+To this, the project has been registered as a PPP and the appointment of a Transaction Advisor will comment in due course.

-Figure 17: Area investigated for Proposed Airport Relocation
+Figure 18: Area investigated for Proposed Airport Relocation

-8.6 SUMMARY OF INFRASTRUCTURE ISSUES
+8.7 SUMMARY OF INFRASTRUCTURE ISSUES

-- Wards 31 and 33 have high percentages of households more than 61% that do not have access to piped water. - Wards 5 and 33 have more than 61% of their households without access to hygienic toilets. - Bulk Water Master Plan requires to be updated given the extended municipal boundary post the 2016 Local Government Elections. - The estimated AADD potable water requirements inclusive of the existing planned and approved development as well as the development of Areas A to H is 280 MI/day.
-Estimated Daily Peak water requirements inclusive of the existing planned and approved development as well as the development of Areas A to H is 415 MI/day.
+- Wards 31 and 33 have high percentages of households more than 61% that do not have access to piped water. - Wards 5 and 33 have more than 61% of their households without access to hygienic toilets. - Bulk Water Master Plan requires to be updated given the extended municipal boundary post the 2016 Local Government Elections. - The estimated AADD potable water requirements inclusive of the existing planned and approved development as well as the development of Areas A to H is 280 Ml/day.
+Estimated Daily Peak water requirements inclusive of the existing planned and approved development as well as the development of Areas A to H is 415 Ml/day.
 At least six additional reservoirs are proposed in this regard. - The Muicipality has five wastewater treatment works (WWTW) and a marine outfall and the option of wastewater re-use is being investigated. - The City of uMhlathuze is implementing a strategic management plan for water conservation and water demand management. - An annual maintenance and refurbishment/replacement budget should be provided in addition to the budgets required for capital cost and recurrent expenses.
-Maintenance is estimated at 4% of the estimated capital cost of the infrastructure per annum; and refurbishment/replacement at 2% of the estimated capital cost.
+Maintenance is estimated at 4% of the estimated capital cost of the infrastructure per annum; and refurbishment/replacement at 2% of the estimated capital cost. - In addition to the existing sewerage sub-systems, the topography upon which the City of uMhlathuze is situated lends itself to the establishment of two further sub-systems and possibly to a third new sub-system within the identified SDF Expansion Areas. - Currently the flow to the existing macerators and WWTW is some 35 Ml/d.
+The required capacities for the anticipated flow for the existing, planned and approved developments are expected to be around 75 Ml/d.
+The required capacities for the anticipated flow for the existing, planned and approved developments together with the remaining potential of expansion areas A to H are expected to be of the order of 185 Ml/d.

-- In addition to the existing sewerage sub-systems, the topography upon which the City of uMhlathuze is situated lends itself to the establishment of two further sub-systems and possibly to a third new sub-system within the identified SDF Expansion Areas. - Currently the flow to the existing macerators and WWTW is some 35 MI/d.
-The required capacities for the anticipated flow for the existing, planned and approved developments are expected to be around 75 MI/d.
-The required capacities for the anticipated flow for the existing, planned and approved developments together with the remaining potential of expansion areas A to H are expected to be of the order of 185 MI/d. - An annual maintenance and refurbishment/replacement budget should be provided in addition to the budget required for recurrent expenses.
+- An annual maintenance and refurbishment/replacement budget should be provided in addition to the budget required for recurrent expenses.
 Maintenance at 4% of the estimated capital cost of the infrastructure per annum; and Refurbishment/replacement at 2% of the estimated capital cost of the infrastructure. - The Municipality reviewed its Arterial Road Framework Plan during 2009.
 The plan proposes additional arterial routes to provide access to the main urban centre and it is now opportune to plan for the roll-out of such arterials.
 Furthermore, the plan needs to be updated given the new expanded municipal boundaries. - The uMhlathuze Municipality has also initiated the process of preparing a Comprehensive Integrated Transport Plan (CITP) with the assistance of the Department of Transport. - The location of the current Richards Bay airport poses challenges in terms of operations and future development.
 The Spatial Development Framework (SDF) of the Municipality has identified, at a high level, a favourable corridor for an airport precinct and a pre-feasibility study for the proposed relocation of the Richards Bay airport has been completed.